mrigankvashist/100-Days-of-Java/README.md

 - ### Remove N-th node from the end of a Linked List Given a linked list, and a number N. Find the Nth node from the end of this linkedlist, and delete it.
 Return the head of the new modified linked list.

+- ### Add two numbers represented as Linked Lists Given the heads of two non-empty linked lists representing two non-negative integers.
+The digits are stored in reverse order, and each of their nodes contains a single digit.
+Add the two numbers and return the sum as a linked list.